walmartlabs/concord-website/docs/plugins-v2/terraform.md

   - `concord` - (default) use the backend provided by Concord
   - `none` - use the default file-based backend or the backend configuration provided by the user
-  - `remote` - run on on Terraform Cloud or Terraform Enterprise
+  - `remote` - run on Terraform Cloud or Terraform Enterprise
 - `debug` - boolean value, if `true` the plugin logs additional debug information
 - `dockerImage` - string value, optional [Docker image](#executing-inside-a-docker-container)
   to use for execution